Kerbal Space Program 2 coming to Early Access in February

 Kerbal Space Program 2 was announced all the way back in 2020, so it's great to finally see it get a release date.
 Hopefully, when it launches, it has enough content to keep the avid community hungry for more.

 Looking to get a complex reconstruction of real-life activities?
-Why not check out our list of the best simulator games
+Why not check out our list of the best simulator games.

-Patrick Dane is currently the Guides Editor at TechRadar.
-However, he was formerly a freelance games journalist writing for sites and publications such as GamesRadar, Metro, IGN, Eurogamer, PC Gamer, and the International Business Times, among others.
+Patrick Dane is the former Guides Editor at TechRadar.
+He is now a freelance games journalist writing for sites and publications such as GamesRadar, Metro, IGN, Eurogamer, PC Gamer, and the International Business Times, among others.
 He was also once the Managing Editor for Bleeding Cool.